2030 Commonwealth Games: Proposed bids

 A potential bid from South Africa was speculated ahead of the 2024 Commonwealth heads of government meeting in Samoa.
 Durban had previously been awarded hosting of the 2022 Commonwealth Games but was later stripped of hosting rights due to organizational and budget constraints, and Durban was replaced by Birmingham in 2017.

-In June 2025, South Africa had been invited to bid for the 2030 edition, but its 2036 Olympic hopes were uncertain as the South African Sports Confederation and Olympic Committee awaited cabinet approval by the government.
+In June 2025, South Africa had been invited to bid for the 2030 edition, while awaiting cabinet approval by the government for its 2036 Olympic bid.
 The ambition is part of a long-term vision, which includes hosting smaller international events as preparation.
 SASCOC intends to first target the Commonwealth Games, including both youth and senior editions, in 2030, before mounting a serious campaign for the Olympics in 2040.